-- A family with two children has to come up with more than 200 extra meals during the summer vacation when they don’t have access to school meals—and that’s an extremely difficult situation to face for most low-income families.
+- A family with two children must provide more than 200 extra meals during summer vacation when their children do not have access to school meals—and that’s an extremely difficult situation to face for most low-income families.

 - Many people think about hunger around the holidays, but hunger is a year-round problem.
 For this reason, food donations tend to be lower in the summer months.

 - What are ways people can help?
-Donate food items to your local pantry or soup kitchen.
-Or hold a food drive.
+Make a financial donation to the Connecticut Food Bank.
+Donate food items to your local pantry or soup kitchen; host a food drive; volunteer.

-If the media asks questions about the status of Connecticut Food Bank’s food supply, please refer them to us at 203-469-5000.
+If the media asks questions about the status of the Connecticut Food Bank’s food supply, please refer them to us at (203) 469-5000.
 Please do not speak about our food supply, as you will not have the latest facts and we do not want to communicate information that is not correct.

 If you wish to refer a family to a summer feeding program, please visit www.ctsummerfood.org and search for a location near you.